 Sadly fees seem to be a growing trend in the travel industry and it really annoys me.
-All these various charges can really add up!
+It seems almost impossible to complete a trip without getting charged some kind of travel fee and all these various charges can really add up!
 With some fees, there is really no way around them.
 However, there are some tricks I use to avoid them.

 Note: This post contains affiliate links.
 Please see disclosure for more information.